Macabresoft/Macabre2D/README.md

  * Set up the root submodules by calling the following at the base of the repository: `git submodule update --init --recursive`
  * Set up the MonoGame submodules by running `git submodule update --init` in the MonoGame folder.
  * Run MonoGame/Protobuild.exe to generate MonoGame project files and solutions.
- * Open MonoGame/MonoGame.Framework.WindowsGL.sln and build it in *Release*.
+ * Open MonoGame/MonoGame.Framework.WindowsGL.sln, restore NuGet packages, and build it in *Release*.
  * Install MonoGame for your version of Visual Studio: http://www.monogame.net/downloads/
  * Restore NuGet packages for Macabre2D.sln.
  * Open Macabre2D.sln.
 From here you can run the editor or example projects.